Fair-Exchange/safecoin-docker/README.md

 ```
 docker-compose -p safecoin -f docker-compose.yml [-f docker-compose.fightcens.yml] logs [-f] <service>
 ```
-You can use `--follow` argument to continue streaming the new output from the container’s STDOUT and STDERR.
+You can use `-f` argument to continue streaming the new output from the container’s STDOUT and STDERR.

-You can specify a service name (like `safecoin`) to see only logs related to that container
+You can specify a service (`safecoin`, `tor`, etc...) to see only logs related to that container

 #### I sadly need to debug.
 How can I spawn a shell into the container?
 ```